 The operations team is choosing between two potential factory sites:

-To assess the product’s financial viability, the finance team created a break-even chart based on estimated sales and production costs.
+To assess the product's financial viability, the finance team produced the following break-even data based on estimated sales and production costs.

-Figure 1: Break-even chart for FrostFuel Ltd.’s new tropical smoothie
+Table 1: Break-even data for FrostFuel Ltd.'s new tropical smoothie

 Explain one reason why market research was important before launching the new product.

-Outline one factor FrostFuel Ltd. should consider when choosing between Location A and Location B.
+Outline one factor from the information given that FrostFuel Ltd. should consider when choosing between Location A and Location B.

-Explain one way that a marketing plan helps support the successful launch of a new product.
+Explain one way a marketing plan supports a successful product launch.

-Using Figure 1, calculate the profit FrostFuel Ltd. would earn if it sells 10,000 units.
+Using the data provided, calculate the profit FrostFuel Ltd. would earn if it sells 10,000 units.
+Show all your working.

 EcoCrate Ltd.